aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 ## VSphereDatacenterConfig Fields

 ### datacenter (required)
-The vSphere datacenter to deploy the EKS Anywhere cluster on.
-For example `SDDC-Datacenter`.
+The vSphere datacenter to deploy the EKS Anywhere cluster on. for example, `SDDC-Datacenter`.

 ### network (required)
 The VM network to deploy your EKS Anywhere cluster on.